 The attached Site Plan identifies the location of proposed trash enclosures with the apartment complex.
-As required, a concrete pad area meeting the above standards will be provided for each solid waste and recycling storage area (see Exhibit 4).
+The applicant has submitted an Accessory Structures Plan demonstrating that a concrete pad area meeting the above standards will be provided for each solid waste and recycling storage area (see Exhibit 4).

-(2) Minimum separation.
+- (2) Minimum separation. - (A) A minimum separation of 1.5 feet shall be provided between the receptacle and the side wall of the enclosure.

-- (A) A minimum separation of 1.5 feet shall be provided between the receptacle and the side wall of the enclosure. - (B) A minimum separation of five feet shall be provided between the receptacle and any combustible walls, combustible roof eave lines, or building or structure openings.
+(B) A minimum separation of five feet shall be provided between the receptacle and any combustible walls, combustible roof eave lines, or building or structure openings.

-As required, detailed plans for trash enclosures will be provided when building permits are requested to demonstrate compliance with these standards (see Exhibit 4).
+As required, the attached Accessory Structures Plan provides detailed information to demonstrate compliance with the above standards (see Exhibit 4).